 The entry of a Learner into a specific Program or Course.

-A collection of people (Learners or Instructors) which can be associated with Sessions.
+This denotes a collection of people (Learners or Instructors) which can be associated with Sessions, Offerings, and Independent Learning Modules.

-Assigned metadata for a given Group.
+This refers to assigned metadata for any selected Learner Group.
 These labels do not create hierarchical associations or relationships with other objects or data in the system.
-Group Name and Default Room are examples of this.
+Group Name, Default Instructor(s), and Default Location are examples of this along with Default Virtual Learning Link and whether or not learners within the learner Group require accommodation.
+Defaults are only applied in the case of Offering(s) created using "Small Groups" option upon Offering creation.

 The record of an individual who can be assigned to an object within the system.
 Learners are the user records for people who become enrolled in curricular activities.
 Educators are basically everybody else in that they are the people who create, manage, and deliver the curriculum.
 They could be faculty, staff, or executive leadership.